last-ent/last-ent.github.io/posts/type-driven-development.md

 ## Specification & Proof

 One way to avoid this issue is by defining behaviour of the final product with **just enough** information that everyone can work on their own with confidence.
-If we take the example of our four blocks, we can specify the behaviour and components using the block colours, pegs & holes of the four blocks and how they will connect.
+If we take the example of our four blocks, we can specify the behaviour of components using the block colours, pegs & holes of the four blocks and how they will connect.
 Here is what the apprentices were given to work with.

 ![Pegs & holes of the four blocks is defined along with how they are connected.
 Rest of the block is missing.](/images/glue-code.jpg)

 Now each of the apprentices can use the block's skeleton to create his/her own block as (s)he knows the size, colour and position of peg & hole.

 # Type Driven Development
-We can achieve similar results with greater flexibility using Types & interfaces.
-Before we look at "How?" let's first define it.
+We can achieve similar results with greater flexibility using domain model types & interfaces/function types.
+Before we look at "How?" let's first formally define it.

 > Type Driven Development lets you define the behaviour in terms of:

 > * Components (Function Types)

-> * Domain models (Data Types).
+> * Domain models (Data Types)

-Once these specifications are in place, everyone can branch out to implement their individual tasks.
+Once these specifications are in place, everyone can branch out and implement their individual tasks.

 ## What does this mean?
-In essence we want to "prove" our design and rest assured that after we have started implementing the tickets, the components will work as expected and this can be done by way of types.
+In essence we want to "prove" our design and rest assured that after we have completed implementing the tickets, the components will work as expected and because the types compose.
 If you use statically typed programming languages this should be relatively straightforward to achieve.

-Good news is that we don't need to use a formal specification system like TLA+ or Coq but use plain old types and/or interfaces.
-An important point to keep in mind is that this is not a document but living code!
+Good news is that we don't need to use a formal specification tools like TLA+ or Coq but use plain old types and/or interfaces.

 Let's use the example of online shopping with Type Driven Development to get a deep understanding of how it can be done.